 Another common mistake is to expect that APIs are enough to integrate across your service ecosystem

 You need to keep in mind that APIs are not integrations in themselves.
-They are simply a technology layer that enables systems to communicate, but you need to build to the an indvidual “bridge” between different APIs.
+They are simply a technology layer that enables systems to communicate, but you need to build to the an individual “bridge” between different APIs.
 Those bridges need to be maintained and developed constantly; not to mention error handling, queuing and security and other enterprise–grade requirements you have to take into consideration for each integration you build.

 This becomes a much greater challenge when SMOs on-board external service providers or vendors with unique SLAs and operating guidelines.
 Many times the APIs offered by ITSM platforms don’t offer seamless bi-directional integration capabilities.
 They certainly don’t give you support when things fall apart.